VirtusaPolarisGTO/NyQL/README.md

 A common query DSL for popular relational databases.

 #### Terminology:
-* Query Repository: A folder containing all your query scripts.
+* `Query Repository`: A folder containing all your query scripts and responsible of parsing a nyql query and generate a native query for the activated database.
-* Mapper: An instance responsible of mapping an identifier to a valid source which is consumable by any repository.
+* `Mapper`: An instance responsible of mapping a script identifier to a valid source which is consumable by any repository.
-* QResultProxy: Contains a database specific generated query with parameters in correct order
+* `QResultProxy`: Contains a database specific generated query with parameters in correct order
 * QScript: Executable entity contains a QResultProxy instance with relevant data
 * Executor: Entity which executes script(s)